Latest Blog

 – Morton’s Neuroma: This noncancerous growth of fibrous tissue around a nerve usually occurs between the third and fourth metatarsal heads.
 It causes symptoms that are similar to Metatarsalgia and can also contribute to metatarsal stress.

 Physical therapy is recommended for the treatment of Metatarsalgia.
-The primary focus of treatment is the restoration of normal biomechanics and relief of pressure in the symptomatic area.
-Therapy needs to allow the inflammation to subside or resolve by relieving the repeated excessive pressure.
+The primary focus of treatment is the restoration of normal biomechanics and relief of pressure in the symptomatic area, to allow the inflammation to subside or resolve by relieving the repeated excessive pressure.
 Once the foot is pain-free, isometric, isotonic, and isokinetic exercises will be started for strengthening.
 Passive range of motion exercises will progress to active exercises as the inflammation disappears.
 As the inflammation subsides, an orthotic device often is the only intervention required to maintain normal mechanical function.
 These devices are necessary to distribute force away from the site of injury.
 At the very least, regular replacement of shoes can help to maintain support for the foot.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).